kedro-org/kedro/.github/ISSUE_TEMPLATE/software_design_proposal.md

 ---
-name: Software design documentation
+name: Software design proposal
 about: To propose and request comments on a software design decision
 title: '<Title>'
-labels: 'Type: Design Documentation'
+labels: 'Type: Design Proposal'
 assignees: ''

 ---